Agile Requirements Gathering: Practical Advice to Improve Traceability

-If seeing the word “Agile” in a requirements gathering blog has you confused, you’re not alone.
-In fact, if you’re trying to get a straight answer about Agile requirements gathering, this page may be one attempt of many.
-The truth is: it is a difficult process to define.
+If you are trying to find answers about Agile requirements gathering, this page may be one attempt of many.
+The truth is: doing requirements gathering the Agile way is not always straightforward.

 - Not every project can be built in an Agile way.
 Especially one that requires a PRD (product requirements document).